Vietnam railways – HCMC to Da Nang, Vietnam

 advise

-I will share how I was able to make it happen, as it took some luck and heartbreak.
+I will share how I was able to make it happen.
+Proceed at your own risk!

-First and foremost, I never got married or had any kids (that I know of traveling, LOL) in my life.
-I also jokingly say that I got divorced three times before getting married when people ask why.
+First and foremost, I never got married or had any kids.
+I also jokingly say that I got divorced three times before getting married.
+We both dodged bullets is the way I see it!

 I can live without the getting married part based on my history and statistics.

-– Royalties from intellectual properties, such as books, music, movies, or patents, ❎
+– Royalties from intellectual properties, such as books, websites, music, movies, or patents, ❎

 (I always said I was going to write a book or blog) “NAD – A legend in my mind!” ✅